Saving Captain Row

 Alex crumpled the papers, holding them tightly to his heart.
 If she thought concubinage slavery, how could she even consider entering the Enclave?
-Staring at the floor, he felt heavy bands of pain grow and tighten around his heart, constricting his breath as he thought of her alone in that terrible world.
+Staring at the floor, he felt leaden bands of pain grow and tighten around his heart.
+His breathing constricted as he thought of her all alone in that terrible world.
 In truth, for all of her sexual prowess, Yukino had the heart of an innocent.
 Fear and concern for her gripped him, as tears wet his hand.
 When he raised his head to stop them, he came face to face with Lady Hippolyte, who stood in the aisle, watching him; after a moment, she took the seat next to him.

 "May I see what she wrote?"

 "The Desert Enclave.
 Can you buy her freedom?"

 "I can try, but only if she agrees.
 She's eighteen now; she can do as she pleases."

 "Please, Hisabo, get her out of that place."

 "I'll do what I can; I promise you that."

 "I'm thinking of the first night she stayed with us."